Precision vs. Recall: Key Differences and Use Cases

 Why are precision and recall important?

 Precision and recall are vital for optimizing model performance and making informed decisions across various applications.
-They offer deeper insights into model performance than accuracy alone, especially for datasets with imbalances.
+They offer more profound insights into model performance than accuracy alone, especially for datasets with imbalances.

 How are precision and recall calculated?